j-koko/PALF-Mask/preprocessing-helpers/README.md

 # Preprocessing and Repartitioning

-This module provides a script for reorganizing and preprocessing audio data from the original NIST-style directory into a structured format compatible with training and augmentation pipelines (e.g., for Whisper or PALF-Mask processing).
+This module provides a script for reorganizing and preprocessing audio data from the original NIST-style directory of wTIMIT into a partitioning compatible with E2E training.
 It also generates `.lab` transcription files.

 ---